alexirpan/alexirpan.github.io/_posts/2021-03-14-grad-school-5years.markdown

 take anyone they think can do the work.
 This won't last forever, and credentials are the first filter that'll appear when it stops.
 Ask people in electrical
-engineering - I've heard EE companies used to hire straight out of undergrad, and now it's hard to get anywhere without at least a master's.
+engineering.
+I've heard EE companies used to hire straight out of undergrad, and now it's hard to get anywhere without at least a master's.

-Machine learning might also be in a bubble, in which case the change could come very suddenly.
-To quote John Langford at the Real World Reinforcement Learning workshop, ["if there is one piece of machine learning which is going to crash, it's going to be reinforcement learning"](https://slideslive.com/38917654/a-real-world-reinforcement-learning-revolution).
+Machine learning might also be in a bubble.
+If it is, the change could come very suddenly, so I'm reluctant to rely too much on the past when planning my future.
+To quote John Langford at
+the Real World Reinforcement Learning workshop, ["if there is one piece of machine learning which is going to crash, it's going to be reinforcement learning"](https://slideslive.com/38917654/a-real-world-reinforcement-learning-revolution).
 Unfortunate for me, given what problems I find interesting!